HuangShiLab/strain2bfunc/README.md

 brew reinstall gcc
 ```

 Q2.
-When you install gcc in Mac OS using "brew install gcc" or "brew reinstall gcc", you may meet the error information: <br>
+When you install gcc in MacOS using "brew install gcc" or "brew reinstall gcc", you may meet the error information: <br>
 ```
 Error: Cannot install in Homebrew on ARM processor in Intel default prefix (/usr/local)!
 Please create a new installation in /opt/homebrew using one of the